FazeNCode/my-notes/Linux/Commands/Network.md

 ip r
 ```

-Displays the specific interface(NIC) a MAC address is connected to, and how long to keep the ARP entry within the table.
+Displays the specific interface's(NIC) MAC address is connected to, and how long to keep the ARP entry within the table.
+Also the mac address of default gateway.
 ```
 arp -a
 ```

-Print the routing table, this tells users where traffic exits.
+Print the routing table, The route command helps to establish traffic being distrubted through network connections.
 ```
 route
 ```